coinflex-exchange/v2/source/includes/_v2_websocket.md

 }

 ```
 The Websocket API consists of public and private methods.
 The public methods do not require authentication.
-The private methods requires an authenticated websocket, achieved by clients generating a signature and including this in the payload to the "login" method.
+The private methods requires an authenticated websocket connection.

+To autenticate a websocket connection a "login" message must be sent containing the clients signature.

+The signature is calcaulted as: Base64(HmacSHA256(timestamp + 'GET/auth/self/verify', api-secret))

 * `apiKey`: the api key in subaccount information